-Stakeholder engagement is a key priority for WPD and, as loss reduction is effectively a new subject to many of the stakeholders, it is important they are encouraged to engage with WPD on the topic.
-WPD's aim is to improve the stakeholders' awareness of losses so that they can take steps to reduce them themselves.
-This formed part of the general stakeholder engagement sessions in held by WPD in 2014, from which WPD developed specific losses stakeholder engagement events.
-This may be particularly important in the case of manufacturers, who would then respond by offering products that meet the WPD equipment specifications to a lower loss standard.
-But it is also important for WPD to take stakeholder ideas on board.
-It is possible WPD might only see things from a single point of view, so taking stakeholder input provides a more rounded view.
+Stakeholder engagement is a key priority for WPD and, as loss reduction is effectively a new subject for many of stakeholders, it is important stakeholders are encouraged to engage with WPD on the topic.
+WPD's aim is to improve stakeholder's awareness of losses so that they can take steps to reduce losses themselves.
+This formed part of the general stakeholder engagement sessions held by WPD in 2014, from which WPD developed specific losses stakeholder engagement events.
+These events enable WPD to keep stakeholders informed of WPD's progress but also provide an opportunity for WPD to gather feedback on adopted approach, take on board new ideas, and potentially stimulate the development of new technology from manufacturers offering products that may assist WPD to reduce losses.

-WPD has held three consultation events on losses: the first in November 2014 and the second in November 2015 and the last one in November 2017.
+WPD has held three consultation events on losses: the first in November 2014, the second in November 2015 and the last one in November 2017.
 These events were targeted at stakeholders who would be likely to have a specific interest in losses, such as other DNO's, manufacturers and academics.
 Each event had a range of presentations from WPD on losses, discussing the basic issues of losses; the actions that were being taken and results from the ongoing innovation projects.
 The stakeholders were then given the opportunity to put forward their thoughts and provide feedback on the losses strategy to WPD.